Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Abstract

 \section{Abstract}

 The control of legged robots, particularly humanoid and quadruped robots, presents significant challenges due to their high-dimensional and nonlinear dynamics.
 While linear systems can be effectively controlled using methods like Model Predictive Control (MPC), the control of nonlinear systems remains complex.
 One promising solution is the Koopman Operator, which approximates nonlinear dynamics with a linear model, enabling the use of proven linear control techniques.
-However, achieving accurate linearization through data-driven methods is difficult due to issues like approximation error, domain shifts, and the limitations of fixed linear state-space representations.
+However, achieving accurate linearization through data-driven methods is difficult due to approximation error and domain shifts.
 These challenges restrict the scalability of Koopman-based approaches.
-This paper addresses these challenges by proposing Incremental Koopman algorithm designed to iteratively refine Koopman dynamics for high-dimensional legged robots.
-The key idea is to progressively expand the dataset and latent space dimension, enabling the learned Koopman dynamics to converge towards accurate approximations of the true system dynamics.
+This paper addresses these challenges by proposing an Incremental Koopman algorithm designed to iteratively refine Koopman dynamics for high-dimensional legged robots.
+The key idea is to progressively expand the dataset and latent space dimension, enabling the learned Koopman dynamics to converge towards true system dynamics.
 Theoretical analysis shows that the linear approximation error of our method converges monotonically.
-Experimental results demonstrate that our method achieves high control performance on robots like Unitree G1, H1, A1, Go2 and ANYmal D, across various terrains using simple linear MPC controllers.
-This work is the first to successfully apply linearized Koopman dynamics for locomotion control of high-dimensional legged robots, enabling a scalable model-based control solution.
+Experimental results demonstrate its superiority on robots like Unitree G1, H1, A1, Go2, and ANYmal D, across various terrains.
+This is the first work to apply linearized whole body dynamics with the Koopman Operator for locomotion control of high-dimensional legged robots, providing a scalable model-based control solution.
+The code can be found at: \url{https://github.com/intelligent-control-lab/Incremental-Koopman}.